Survey on bilinear spherical averages and associated maximal operators

 In the bilinear case, one can also define a lacunary counterpart of $\mathcal{M}$ given by

-Given the pointwise inequality in (\ref{pointwiseforM}) for $\mathcal{M}$, one might be tempted to expect that $\mathcal{M}_{lac}(f,g)(x)\lesssim \mathcal{S}_{lac}f(x)M_{HL}g(x)$.
-Unfortunately, the slicing formula (\ref{slicingJL}) used by Jeong and Lee in \cite{JL} destroys the localization to dyadic radius when passing to lower dimension spherical averages in $f$, so one needs to look for an alternative approach to prove better bounds for $\mathcal{M}_{lac}$ than the ones known for $\mathcal{M}$.
+Given the pointwise inequality in (\ref{pointwiseforM}) for $\mathcal{M}$, one might be tempted to expect that $\mathcal{M}_{lac}(f,g)(x)\lesssim M_{HL}f(x)\mathcal{S}_{lac}g(x)$.
+Unfortunately, the slicing formula (see (\ref{slicingJL}) below) used by Jeong and Lee in \cite{JL} destroys the localization to dyadic radii when passing to lower dimension spherical averages in $f$, so one needs to look for an alternative approach to prove better bounds for $\mathcal{M}_{lac}$ than the ones known for $\mathcal{M}$.